roderickjackson-bradley/socket_io_app/work/w04/d2/01-express-routers-controllers.md

 	```js
 	app.use('/calendar', calendarRouter);
 	```
-	**What is the actual path of the route?**
+	**What is the actual path of that route?**

 ---
 #### To-Do Refactor
 <br>

-- We're going refactor the To-Do code from yesterday.
+- We're going refactor the To-Do code from yesterday to follow best practices...

-- First we'll copy over the **index.ejs** view and put the todos "database" into the `models` folder.
+- We'll copy over the **index.ejs** view and put the todos "database" into the `models` folder.

 - Then we'll incorporate best-practice routing.